 - Submit the complete WMF - I when paying for the permit at issuance.

-The following table indicates types of projects that are affected by the program.
+The following table indicates types of projects that are subject to the program.
 Please note the building's square footage to determine deposit amount.

 Subject to Ordinance